Italy quarantines north in drastic bid to slow virus spread

 Eateries all around Italy are expected, somehow, to keep patrons a meter away from each other.

 The Vatican Museums are now closed, including the Sistine Chapel, in yet another blow to Italy’s all-important tourism industry.
+Alitalia, the Italian airline that was already financially ailing before the virus, suspended all national and international flights from Milan’s Malpensa airport starting Monday.

 Lombardy’s governor, who is in quarantine himself, sought to calm the public, discouraging hoarding and insisting “we’re not going to war.”

 Chaos erupted in the hours before Conte signed the decree, as word leaked about the planned quarantine.
-Italy is up to 5,883 cases as of Saturday, and the death toll rose to 233.

 Students at the University of Padua in northern Italy who had been out at bars on a Saturday night saw the reports on their phones and rushed back to the train station.